Hikaru Genji: Part one

 (meaning "The Third Princess", called so in Japanese, and known as Nyōsan in the Arthur Waley translation.)
 Lady Aoi died after she bore a son to Genji.
 But Genji's de facto wife and most beloved one was Lady Murasaki, Murasaki no Ue (紫の上), a niece of Fujitsubo.
 Genji met her by chance when she was very young - at the age of 10, and when he was 18 years old.
 When her grandmother who brought her up died, and before her real father could take her to his mansion, Genji kidnapped Murasaki and brought her up himself.
 After Aoi died, Genji made her his unofficial wife.
 Although their marriage didn't follow the whole protocol of official marriage, she received as many honours as the factual wife of Genji.
 But she officially remained his concubine, and that was one of the reasons Genji was offered the opportunity to marry the Third Princess in the second part of the story.
 Genji couldn't reject this offer because of his affection for Fujitsubo, but Onna san no miya was so young that she turned out to be too naïve, and he was very disappointed and had many regrets.

 Genji had many love affairs.
-He even made love to one of his brother's de facto consorts Oborozukiyo (朧月夜).
+He even had sex with one of his brother's de facto consorts Oborozukiyo (朧月夜).
 She was nominally the Head of Ladies-in-waiting and no official consort, but it was a scandal, and gave a pretext to political opponents.
 Genji moved to Suma, in Harima Province, before he could be expelled officially.

 In Harima province, Genji met Lady Akashi and had a daughter by her.
 Later his brother Emperor Suzaku was afflicted by illness and feared it was a result of the wrath of his late father's spirit, by his poor treatment of his brother, Genji.
 Genji was invited to return to Miyako (nowadays Kyoto).
 He left Lady Akashi and the child, and returned to Kyoto.

 After Genji was back in Kyoto, Emperor Suzaku abdicated in favor of the crown prince (Reizei) who was really the son of Genji and Fujitsubo.
 This prince ascended to the throne, but he learned the secret of his birth by chance, and wanted to abdicate in favor of his real father, Genji.
 It was however impossible and as the second best, Emperor Reizei later gave Genji nearly the same rank as an abdicated emperor.
 After rising to this noblest rank, Genji was called Rokujo-in (六条院), a name taken from his mansion.

 Genji wanted his daughter to be the next Empress.
 He invited Lady Akashi and the child (known as Princess Akashi, 明石の姫君) to Kyoto.
 Later, Lady Murasaki adopted this girl and raised her.
 This girl later became a consort of the crown prince and eventually his empress.